makinacorpus/vms/README.rst

 File edition and access
 ++++++++++++++++++++++++++++
-To edit the files from your host system, youn ll just  have to use **./VM** which is a mountpoint for the``/`` of the vm exported from the vm as the **root** user.
+To edit or access the files from your host system, youn ll just  have to use **./VM** which is a mountpoint for the``/`` of the vm exported from the vm as the **root** user.

+For example, you can configure **<here>/VM/srv/projects/foo** as the project workspace root for your eclipse setup.

 Manage several Virtualboxes
 +++++++++++++++++++++++++++